Pips Bunce: Diversity and inclusion

 Bunce has been interviewed by the BBC exploring the identity of non-binary, gender fluidity in the workplace, and the connection between gender fluidity and the question of whether a Jaffa Cake is a cake or a biscuit.

 Bunce features in the DiverCity Podcast talking about creating space for complete inclusion, the Human Centred Leadership Podcast talking about the importance of authenticity in the workplace and humility in leadership and the series Flex and the city on the topic of inclusion in financial services.

 Bunce contributed to research by the Financial Reporting Council on supporting the progression of LGBTQ+ people to senior leadership positions through inclusive company policies.
 They have written in the Financial Times about the importance of the gender-neutral title Mx.
 They have spoken on a panel at the London School of Economics and Political Science, looking at the behavioural science behind the Pride movement, alongside Jane Hill.

 They featured in a photo series published by Vice Media about the lives of women and genderfluid people and in the CorporateQueer exhibition, which was shown at the Houses of Parliament.
 They are a member of McKinsey & Company's Global LGBTQI+ Alliance, participating in research on discrimination.

-They have featured in the WeAreTheCity inspirational profiles, the PwC Inspirational 50, the global Mindr Top 50, CEO World's Top 100 most successful LGBT+ executives and People Management's D&I power list 2020.
+They have featured in the WeAreTheCity inspirational profiles, the PwC Inspirational 50, the global Mindr Top 50, and People Management's D&I power list 2020.

 Bunce has spoken at a panel on trans equality at Speaker's House in the Houses of Parliament and served as a judge at the Diversity, Equity and Inclusion in Tech Awards.

 Personal life

 Bunce is a graduate of Anglia Ruskin University.
-They identify as genderfluid and non-binary and use feminine and gender-neutral pronouns.
+They identify as genderfluid and non-binary and use she/her and they/them pronouns.

 In an interview with the Financial News in 2017, Bunce said they knew they were "different" since the age of four and that they waited until their career at Credit Suisse was established before publicly coming out.

 Bunce is married and has two children.